 Editor's note: Whether there are impacts to SMF selection to select this dedicated SMF is FFS.

-NOTE: Having a dedicated SMF serving a 5G-LAN group does not contradict that redundancy solutions can be used to achieve high availability.
+NOTE: Having a dedicated SMF serving a 5G VN does not contradict that redundancy solutions can be used to achieve high availability.

-- A DNN is associated with a 5G-LAN group
+- A DNN is associated with a 5G- VN group

 Editor's note: The above bullet is FFS.

-- The UE provides a DNN associated with the 5G-LAN group to access the 5G LAN-type services for that 5G-LAN group, using the PDU Session Establishment procedure described in TS 23.502 [3], clause 4.3.2
+- The UE provides a DNN associated with the 5G VN group to access the 5G LAN-type services for that 5G VN, using the PDU Session Establishment procedure described in TS 23.502 [3], clause 4.3.2

-- During establishment of the PDU Session, secondary authentication as described in clause 5.6.6 and in TS 23.502 [3], clause 4.3.2.3, may be performed in order to authenticate and authorize the UE for accessing the DNN associated with the 5G-LAN group.
-Authentication and authorization for a DNN using secondary authentication implies authentication and authorization for the associated 5G-LAN group.
-There is no 5G-LAN group specific authentication or authorization defined.
+- During establishment of the PDU Session, secondary authentication as described in clause 5.6.6 and in TS 23.502 [3], clause 4.3.2.3, may be performed in order to authenticate and authorize the UE for accessing the DNN associated with the 5G VN group.
+Authentication and authorization for a DNN using secondary authentication implies authentication and authorization for the associated 5G VN group.
+There is no 5G VN group specific authentication or authorization defined.

-- The SM level subscription data for a DNN and S-NSSAI available in UDM, as described in clause 5.6.1, applies to a DNN associated to a 5G-LAN group.
+- The SM level subscription data for a DNN and S-NSSAI available in UDM, as described in clause 5.6.1, applies to a DNN associated to a 5G VN group.

-- Session management related policy control for a DNN as described in TS 23.502 [3], is applicable to a DNN associated to a 5G-LAN group.
-This includes also usage of URSP, for the UE to determine how to route outgoing traffic to a PDU Session for a DNN associated to a 5G-LAN group.
+- Session management related policy control for a DNN as described in TS 23.502 [3], is applicable to a DNN associated to a 5G VN group.
+This includes also usage of URSP, for the UE to determine how to route outgoing traffic to a PDU Session for a DNN associated to a 5G VN group.